ElijaRock/git-guide/README.md

 ### Submit a Pull Request

-Now that you have finished working on the feature in your branch and extensively tested it, you are ready to merge it back into the main, stable branch.
+If you feel that your branch has been extensively tested and is stable, you are ready to merge it back into the `main` branch.

 Go to the `Pull Requests` tab at the top bar of the repository page, and choose `New Pull Request`.